EternityForest/WBTV/README.md

 ####WBTVClock_get_time()

-Returns a struct called a WBTV_Time_t with two fields, one is a 64 bit unix timestamp, the other a 32 bit unsigned binary fraction part of the current time.
+Returns a struct called a WBTV_Time_t, containing the current time of WBTV's internal clock.
+Because of millis() rollover, this function should be called at least every 50 days or so if the clock is to keep accurate time.

+The definition of the WBTV_Time_t is as follows:

+    struct WBTV_Time_t
+    {
+        long long seconds;
+        unsigned int fraction;
+    };

+Where seconds is a UNIX timestamp, and fraction is a binary fraction that represents the fractional part of the time as in 2**16ths of a second.
+Note that the actual resolution is only one millisecond.

 The WBTV clock is automatically set by incoming TIME messages, and can be manally set.

 ####WBTVNode.sendTime()